front-end-foundations/7-ajax-11ty/readme.md

 <div class="content"></div>
 ```

 Note the new pageClass property.
+We will use this in the template.

 Add the following to `scripts.js`: